Salons & Convenings

 Founding Patrons receive Salon invitations.

-Trimester Salon invitations and access to the annual flagship convening are extended to Founding Patrons of the Institute alongside selected scholars and operators across the Institute's research network.
+Salon invitations are extended to Founding Patrons of the Institute, alongside practitioners, scholars, policymakers, and institutional leaders across the research network.